jannemannX/master-praktikum-SoSe24/data-service/README.md

 # Deployment
 1. Install the pip modules: `pip install -r requirements.txt`
 2. Create .env file by copying .env.example and filling in the values
-3. Run the server: `data-service app.py`
+3. Run the server: `python3 data-service.py`

 # Usage
 - GET `/temperature`: Get the temperature data in JSON format